mislav/blog/_posts/2011-12-12-vim-revisited.md

     <td>change whole line
 </table>

-These shortcuts are a very compelling argument why Vim is more efficient at *editing* code than most editors, but they are just the tip of the iceberg of all the things possible with different motions.
+These shortcuts are a very compelling argument why Vim is more efficient at editing code than most editors.

 For more information, see <kbd>:help change.txt</kbd>.